 As we know, Emancipation neither reversed or repaired the incalculable injuries of the deadly, degrading system that made an entire class of white men wealthy.

 It is not too late to consider a “healing remedy” for African Americans now.
-Hosea Easton would agree is almost three centuries too late.
+Hosea Easton would agree.
 The construction of the U.S. economic system is faulty.
 There are dangerous cracks in the foundation.
 The house was built long ago, but we’re living in it now.
 It must be repaired, for everyone’s sake.